ruchapendharkar/Camera-Calibration-and-Augmented-Reality/README.md

 Link to containing the virtual object we created - https://www.youtube.com/shorts/YXEigihUHyo?feature=share
 ## Features

-- **Camera Calibration:** : The system captures video in real-time using the camera from an input can be mobile phone, laptop webcam and performs camera calibration.
+- **Camera Calibration:** : The system captures video in real-time using the camera from an input which can be mobile phone, laptop webcam and performs camera calibration.
 Run the calibration.cpp file for tasks 1-3

 - **Virtual Object**: The virtual object is created using files task6.cpp.
 Run files task4.cpp and task5.cpp to calculate current position of the camera and project the corners outside the 3D axes.